leanderdulac/pagarme-sass-styleguide/README.md

 ## Nesting

-Nesting is a powerful tool for organizing your code, but let's make some rules clear so it will not be misuded.
+Nesting is a powerful tool for organizing your code, but let's make some rules clear so it will not be misused.

 * Always use `&` for referencing the current selector
 * Always nest pseudo-classes such as `::after` and `::before`